Bookrage001/osc/resources/docs/widgets/widgets.md

 ### `default`
 - type: `*`
 - default: `empty`
 - usage: if set, the widget will be initialized with this `value` when the session is loaded.
-Some widgets use recall this property under specific conditions (see fader's `doubleTap` for example).
+Some widgets use this property under specific conditions (see fader's `doubleTap` for example).
 - note: its `type` must match the widget's value type (ie a `number` for sliders, an `array` for pads, etc).